articulateinstruments/DeepLabCut-for-Speech-Production/INSTRUCTIONS.md

 - Inside the folder [`.\Installation_Instructions\Other_Files`](Installation_Instructions/Other_Files) are files called [`auto[SOMETHING]`](Installation_Instructions/Other_Files/autoConfigUltrasound).
 Make a copy of each of these file(s) in the root folders of their corresponding models: for example, make a copy of `autoConfigUltrasound` inside `.\Ultrasound`, a copy of `autoPoseCfgLipsMobileNetTest` inside `.\Lips\dlc-models\iteration-0\Tal_LipsJan28-trainset35shuffle1\test`, etc. The corresponding folders are:
     - Lips Shuffle 0 = ResNet 50
     - Lips Shuffle 1 = MobileNet 2_1.0
+    - Lips Shuffle 2 = MobileNet 2_1.0 with revised labelling and increase number of images from new videos.
     - Ultrasound Shuffle 0 = ResNet 50
     - Ultrasound Shuffle 1 = MobileNet 2_1.0
+    - Ultrasound Shuffle 2 = MobileNet 2_1.0 with revised labelling and increase number of images from new videos. **Will only work with tongue tip on right.**

     Next, rename the copies in the project roots to `config.yaml` and the copies in the model directories to `pose_cfg.yaml`.